Course Syllabus

 3) Do these "sums" converge to the functions they are supposed to represent?

 We will begin with the study of the representation of functions as power series and trigonometric, or Fourier, series.
 It was the introduction and study of the convergence of these infinite series that lead to deep results in analysis.
-We can then generalize these to expansions over other functions, as the beginning of an understanding that the 's can be viewed as a set of basis vectors (in some cases, these are called harmonics) in an infinite dimensional space.
+We can then generalize these to expansions over other functions, as the beginning of an understanding that the psi functions can be viewed as a set of basis vectors (in some cases, these are called harmonics) in an infinite dimensional space.

 This is precisely the background needed to understand spectral analysis.
 However, no matter how hard we try, in real applications continuous signals are measured and discretized and the relationship between the continuous sums (integrals) and discrete sums (series expansions) has to be understood in order to make sense out of any spectral analysis.
 This theme of signal analysis and reconstruction from its spectral content will permeate the course.

 Finally, in order to fully appreciate Fourier transforms, we will need to understand how various software packages implement these transforms and to see what errors are typically present.
-So, you will be exposed to some elementary programming in Matlab and Maple.
+So, you will be exposed to some elementary programming in MATLAB and Maple.
 Numerical computation is another tool, which is very important nowadays for scientists.

 Course Requirements: